eimajtrebor/azure-cli/doc/authoring_tests.md

 ### About replayable tests

-Azure CLI translates user inputs into Azure Python SDK calls which communicate with [Azure REST API](https://docs.microsoft.com/rest/api/).
-These HTTP communications are captured and recorded so the integration tests can be replayed in an automation environment without making actual HTTP calls.
+Azure CLI translates user inputs into Azure Python SDK calls which communicate with [Azure REST API](https://docs.microsoft.com/rest/api/). **These HTTP communications are captured and recorded so the integration tests can be replayed in an automation environment without making actual HTTP calls**.
 This ensures that the commands actually work against the service when they are recorded (and then can be re-run live to verify) and provides protection against regressions or breaking changes when they are played back.

 ### Nightly live test run